brennanNichyporuk/object_detection/README.md

 # Output of Inference
-The code is setup to output a csv file containing all the labels of the objects in the image and the corresponding x and y position.
-The x and y positions are in the form of ratios of width and height.
+The code is setup to output a csv file containing all the labels of the objects in the image and the corresponding x1, y1, x2 and y2 position.
+The xi and yi positions are in the form of ratios of width and height of the image.
+Point (0,0) corresponds to the top-left corner of the image.